 The combination of integrated automated intelligence, streamlined workflow, attention to detail and creative design makes NIS-Elements D the perfect package for clinical and industrial applications such as tissue comparison, image archiving and reporting, particle analysis, defect analysis and fiber & textile material analysis.

 Core documentation functionality includes manual length and area measurements as well as large imaging stitching.
-Optional modules are available: database for streamlined image filing; Extended Depth of Focus (EDF), which creates an all-in-focus image from a series of Z-axis images; live compare for comparing a live image with a static image or overlay; Automatic Measurement for automated object counting using thresholding, feature restrictions and data export; and advanced macro builder for more complex custom programming.
+Optional modules are available: database for streamlined image filing; Extended Depth of Focus (EDF), which creates an all-in-focus image from a series of Z-axis images; live comparison for comparing a live image with a static image or overlay; Automatic Measurement for automated object counting using thresholding, feature restrictions and data export; and advanced macro builder for more complex custom programming.

 NIS-Elements C (Confocal Imaging)